Murt2005/TPU/README.md

-(as described in *In-Datacenter Performance Analysis of a Tensor Processing Unit*) as synthesizable SystemVerilog with a fully parameterized array shape: verified in simulation (19 testbenches), and validated end-to-end on real hardware on a [pico2-ice](https://pico2-ice.tinyvision.ai/) (iCE40UP5K) board over a 1 Mbaud UART — including hardware-side K-dim matmul tiling, a batched wire protocol, DSP-backed PEs, and a real-time MNIST digit classification demo at ~240 ms/image on-silicon (33x down from the first working bring-up) — see §3.2 and §4.
+(as described in *In-Datacenter Performance Analysis of a Tensor Processing Unit*) as synthesizable SystemVerilog with a fully parameterized array shape: verified in simulation (19 testbenches), and validated end-to-end on real hardware on a [pico2-ice](https://pico2-ice.tinyvision.ai/) (iCE40UP5K) board over a UART or SPI host link — including hardware-side K-dim matmul tiling, a batched wire protocol, DSP-backed PEs, an RP2350-offloaded tiling loop, and a real-time MNIST digit classification demo at ~64 ms/image on-silicon (125x down from the first working bring-up) — see §3.2 and §4.

 ## 1. TPU Design